 Risk Factors for Developing Lung Cancer

-- Smoking.
+Smoking.
 Smoking is the greatest risk factor for lung cancer.
 It causes 90 percent of lung cancer cases and 80 percent of cancer deaths.
-The risk increases the more you smoke and the longer you smoke.
+The risk increases the longer you smoke.
 Cigar and pipe smoking increase the risk nearly as much as cigarette smoking.
 Menthol cigarettes and low-tar cigarettes also increase the risk.
-The risk factor from smoking doesn’t just affect the person inhaling.
-Second-hand smoke also increases the chances of developing lung cancer for those around smokers.
+The risk factor from smoking doesn’t just affect the person inhaling, either.
+Secondhand smoke also increases your chances of developing lung cancer when around smokers.

-- Exposure to Radon.
+Exposure to radon.
 An odorless, colorless, radioactive gas, radon is the second leading cause of lung cancer.
 Radon exists naturally in soil and enters buildings through gaps in the structure.
 In Florida, 1 in 5 residences has radon levels above the EPA action level, according to the state’s Department of Health.
-By comparison, the national figure is 1 in every 15 homes may be exposed to radon, according to the American Lung Association.
+By comparison, the national figure is 1 in every 15 homes may be exposed to radon.
 Radon exposure combined with cigarette smoking significantly increases the risk of cancer.

-- Exposure to other hazardous chemicals.
-Working with (and breathing in) other chemicals — such as asbestos, arsenic and uranium — also increases your lung cancer risk.
+Exposure to other hazardous chemicals.
+Working with other chemicals — such as asbestos, arsenic and uranium — also increases your lung cancer risk.

-- Other health issues.
-Some conditions, such as pulmonary fibrosis and HIV infection can increase the chances of developing lung cancer.
+Other health issues.
+Some conditions, such as pulmonary fibrosis and HIV infection, can increase your chances of developing lung cancer.

-- Family or personal history of lung cancer.
-Genes may affect the likelihood of developing lung cancer, and if someone in your family has lung cancer, you may have a higher risk.
+Family or personal history of lung cancer.
+Genes may affect the likelihood of developing lung cancer.
+If someone in your family has lung cancer, you may have a higher risk.

 Preventing Lung Cancer